Heuzi/C-NN-CDH/README.md

 Run a section "Dataset: XXX", and then Run "Trying 10 fold: XXX"

 Note that you need to download the data set first and set the file path correctly.
+All data sets can be accessed through UCI repository.

 The code can be run on a google colab environment easily.